-In 2014, Abby was elected to represent Dubuque in the Iowa Legislature.
-In 2018, she became the youngest woman ever to flip a congressional seat when she was elected to represent Iowa’s first district.
-Abby has become known as a staunch defender of working families and a vocal advocate for women.
+In 2014, Abby was elected to represent Dubuque in the Iowa Legislature, and in 2018 became the youngest woman ever to flip a congressional seat when she was elected to represent Iowa’s first district.
+Abby is a staunch defender of working families and a vocal advocate for women.
 As government and policy decisions have made it more difficult each year for working Iowans to get ahead, Abby has been on the front lines fighting back and making sure hardworking Iowans have a voice and a vote.

-In the State House Abby led the fight for Iowa’s working families, small businesses and main streets.
-Never one to back down from a fight, she has opposed massive corporate giveaways to out of state companies, fought to make high-quality healthcare available to all Iowans and supported affordable education for all students.
+In the State House Abby led the fight for Iowa’s working families, small businesses and Main streets.
+Never one to back down from a fight, she opposed massive corporate giveaways to out-of-state companies, fought to make high-quality healthcare available to all Iowans and supported high-quality education for all students.

 Abby is the youngest of four siblings, all first-generation college graduates.
-She chose to stay in Iowa for college, earning her degree from Drake University, and although she still has over $15,000 in student loan debt she is committed to making our state a place where people of all ages can work hard, get a good education, and have a good life.
+She chose to stay in Iowa for college, earning her degree from Drake University, and like many Americans she’s still paying off her over $15,000 in student loans.
+She is committed to making our state a place where everyone in every community can work hard, get a good education, and live a good life.

-After college, she worked at the Community Foundation of Greater Dubuque with Jackson County, Jones County, Delaware County, Clayton County, and Allamakee County affiliate foundations.
-She formerly served on the board of Greater Dubuque Development Corporation.
-Recently, she received the 2017 “Rising Star Award” from the Democratic Activist Women’s Network (DAWN’s List), nominated by former President of the Iowa Senate, Senator Pam Jochum.
+After college, Abby worked at the Community Foundation of Greater Dubuque in partnership with Jackson, Jones, Delaware, Clayton, and Allamakee county affiliate foundations and served on the board of Greater Dubuque Development Corporation.
+She received the 2017 “Rising Star Award” from the Democratic Activist Women’s Network (DAWN’s List), after being nominated by former Iowa Senate President Pam Jochum.